Country-Specific Safety Culture Forum (CSSCF)

 Overview

-The CSSCF convenes annually by a national workshop.
+The CSSCF convenes annually by a national two-day Forum:

-• The first workshop in a national context was held in Sweden in 2018.
-The purpose of this forum was to create awareness on potential safety culture challenges related to national context, with the objective of helping organisations maintain a healthy safety culture for safe operations of nuclear installations and for effective regulatory activities.
-The event brought together over 60 experts from the Swedish nuclear community and international observers from France, Finland, Japan, Korea, South Africa and the United States, representing the industry and regulatory organisations.
+The first CSSCF held in Sweden in 2018 was co-organised with WANO in collaboration with the Swedish Radiation Safety Authority (SSM).
+The event brought together over 60 participants from the Swedish nuclear community and international observers from France, Finland, Japan, Korea, South Africa and the United States, representing the industry and regulatory organisations.

 Related news